 - Meet the residency conditions for funding

-- Be enrolled in a fundable full time or part-time FE course, or a full time HE course
+- Be enrolled in a fundable full-time or part-time Further Education (FE) course, or a full-time Higher Education (HE) course

 - Have a dependent child or be responsible for a child (supporting documentation will be required)

 - Be paying for registered childcare costs to allow attendance at college

 - Have accessed all eligible funding available to you (for example FE bursary, or HE SAAS funding and Student Loan, and if HE and a lone parent, the SAAS lone parent grant).

 - Have a childcare provider registered with the Care Inspectorate

 You will not receive childcare support if:

 - You have a spouse or partner who is at home during college hours and is able and available to look after your child/children

 - Your childcare provider is not registered with the Care Inspectorate